tofumatt/strongly-typed/_posts/2014-04-27-changing-lanes.md

 title: "Changing Lanes"
 description: "A run-down of some motorcycle gear in the aftermath of a crash."
 tags: [motorcycle gear, motorcycles]
+location: Montreal, Canada
-image:
+image: /assets/article_images/2014-04-27-changing-lanes/cover.jpg
-  feature: shiver.jpg
-share: true
 ---

 Motorcycle crashes are nasty business.
 I've been in a few crashes and I've